hbisaak/hbisaak/README.md

   <b> About Me <b>
 - 🔭 I’m currently working on ...
 Building devsecops skills
 - 🌱 I’m currently learning ...
-AWS Cloud devsecops, RUST
+AWS devsecops, RUST
 - 👯 I’m looking to collaborate on ...
 Security Automation in cloud environments
 - 🤔 I’m looking for help with ... using AI to automate security in code.
 - 💬 Ask me about ...
 How I went from Art School to this.